Patient Information Leaflets (PILs)

+Polymorphic eruption of pregnancy is a relatively common skin disorder that can occur in women during pregnancy.
+It usually presents within a women’s first pregnancy.
 It is characterised by an itchy rash that commonly begins on the abdomen, particularly within stretch marks (striae).
-It most usually develops during late pregnancy (third trimester) but can also start immediately after the baby is born.
+It most usually develops during late pregnancy (third trimester) but can also present immediately after the baby is born.

 It was previously known as PUPPP (pruritic and urticarial papules and plaques of pregnancy).